 Beating the challenges with IDA

-Our specialization is artificial intelligence and machine-learning.
-We used these disciplines to create Ida, the first artificial intelligence assistant for dairy farmers.
+So what can farmers do to help them with these challenges?
+Connecterra is specialised in artificial intelligence and machine-learning and used these disciplines to create IDA, the first artificial intelligence assistant for dairy farmers.
 But that’s not because we believe farmers need more data; we believe they need more actionable insights to help them adapt to these challenges and build their businesses.

 Measuring farm efficiency

 Ever since humans started keeping cows for their milk, farmers noticed some cows yielded more than others.
 With more milk, they generated more income – yet they consumed a similar amount in feed.
 Production efficiency is the holy grail of dairying.
 We’re concerned not only with the cool, hard dollars and cents of dairy production but also the less tangible effects of large-scale farming on resource use.
 We need to know which cows produce the most milk for the least input.
 We also need to accurately offset other costs, such as veterinary interventions.
 Most farms have that data available.
 The parlour monitors each cow’s production.
 Farm management software keeps track of which cows regularly demand the veterinarian’s attention.
 But with the machine learning of IDA, we can bring this together effortlessly and to great effect.
 Artificial intelligence identifies patterns, trends and correlations, making suggestions that take the hard work out of decision-making and the quest for production efficiency.